 I also independently tested Planters salted cashews for hidden gluten with my Nima Sensor, and Nima smiled, which means it didn’t find any gluten.

-Are Trader Joe’s Nuts Gluten-Free?
+(7) Trader Joe’s

-Are Wonderful Pistachios Gluten Free?
+(8) Wonderful Pistachios

-Great Value (Walmart) makes privately-labeled nuts; however, its packaging displays an allergen disclosure statement that says the nuts may contain wheat.
+Great Value (Walmart) makes privately labeled nuts; however, its packaging displays an allergen disclosure statement that says the nuts may contain wheat.

 Beware of store brands of nuts from Kroger and Safeway-Albertsons.
 Read the ingredient statements carefully, as most privately-labeled brands display a “may contain wheat” statement.